gauravudar/MessageProcessingApplication/README.md

 ## How to use?
 You can use any IDE of your choice e.g, Intellij, Netbeans or Eclipse, the project has main method in class named SalesProcessor using which you can run the project and get the output on console.
 Additionaly you can run SalesProcessorTest method testGenerateAndPrintTradeReport to print the report on console.
+## Requirements-
-## Requirements- Java 1.8
+Java 1.8 and Junit 4.12 Jar

-## Junit - You need junit 4.12 or latest version to run the tests.
+## Junit -
+You need junit 4.12 or latest version to run the tests.